 A little more expensive than some others.
 Could use a better instruction manual.

 Available in filter thread sizes between 25mm and 82mm, so you can find just the right one.
-Versatile in the wavelengths of infrared rays it will block (between 680nm and 950nm).
+Versatile in the wavelengths of IR rays it will block (between 680nm and 950nm).
 Uses a premium aluminum alloy for the threads, delivering excellent quality.

 May not fit all DSLR cameras or mirrorless cameras properly.

 The early days of film photography produced black-and-white photos.
 Eventually, color photos became the standard, and full color has remained the standard with the migration to digital photography.
-Photographers also enjoy the opportunity to shoot photos that include all kinds of special effects and use them to create some memorable images.
-Infrared (IR) photography requires a bit more planning than some other special effects, but the payoff is worth it when done correctly.
-And one way to do it correctly is with infrared lens filters.
+Photographers also enjoy the opportunity to shoot photos that include all kinds of special effects and use them to create memorable images.
+Infrared (IR) photography requires a bit more planning than some other special effects, but the payoff is worth it when done correctly, and one way to do it correctly is with infrared lens filters.

 Depending on the gear you own, the cheapest and easiest way to start shooting IR photos is by using infrared lens filters.
 These filters screw over the lens of compatible DSLR and mirrorless cameras.
 Infrared lens filters are not compatible with fixed lens cameras or smartphone cameras.

 You need to use some care to find the IR lens filters that match the lenses you own, but once you do, you’re ready to start shooting some really cool photographs.
-Take a look at our buying guide for some tips and a few of our favorites.

 When seeking an IR lens filter that matches your camera gear, you need to understand how these filters attach.